achristen/Meteobike/readme.md

     $ sudo systemctl stop serial-getty@ttyS0.service
     $ sudo systemctl disable serial-getty@ttyS0.service

 For the Raspberry Pi Zero we need to enable the serial port on the GPIO pins.
-Open the "nano" text editor and change the file `config.txt`
+This requires us to change the configuration file of the Raspberry Pi Zero W. You can use a texteditor, for example the commandline "nano" command and edit the file `config.txt`

     $ sudo nano /boot/config.txt

-Scroll to the the very bottom of the file with the arrow keys an add this on a new line:
+Scroll to the the very bottom of the file (not with a mouse, but with the arrow keys) and then type this on a new line:

     enable_uart=1

-Save and Exit with Ctrl-0 (German: Strg-O) and Ctrl-X (Strg-X) and then reboot the Raspberry Pi Zero.
+Save with `Ctrl`+`0` (German: `Strg`+`O`), and then press `Enter`.
+Next press `Ctrl`+`X` (`Strg`+`X`) to exit the "nano" commandline editor.
+Finally, reboot the Raspberry Pi Zero.

-Once rebotted, run these commands to use the serial port:
+Once rebooted, run this command in the commandline to enable the serial port:

-    $ sudo killall gpsd
     $ sudo gpsd /dev/ttyS0 -F /var/run/gpsd.sock

-Next, edit the file /etc/rc.local using the nano editor:
+Next, edit the file /etc/rc.local, again using the "nano" editor:

     $ sudo nano /etc/rc.local